onnx/models/models/image_classification/mobilenet/README.md

 The model outputs image scores for each of the [1000 classes of ImageNet](../synset.txt).

 ### Postprocessing
-The post-processing involves calculating the softmax probablility scores for each classes and sorting them to report the most probable classes.
+The post-processing involves calculating the softmax probablility scores for each class and sorting them to report the most probable classes.
 Check [imagenet_postprocess.py](../imagenet_postprocess.py) for code.

 To do quick inference with the model, check out [Model Server](https://github.com/awslabs/mxnet-model-server/blob/master/docs/model_zoo.md/#mobilenetv2-1.0_onnx).